 Conclusion

 Stories contribute to learning (Gargiulo, 2006) and allow for nuanced perspectives and interpretations (Allen, 2005; Blair 2006).
-‘Stories … contain fact and fiction together with feeling.’
-Mittins (2010).
-Stories reflect some of the complexity and subjectivity of life.
-In conversation with Mabel McKay, Greg Sarris tries to explain his academic approach to his interviewee:

-‘When you write a book there has to be a story or idea or theme…’.

-Mabel responds: ‘Well, theme I don’t know nothing about.
-That’s somebody else’s rule.
-You just do the best way you know how.
-What you know from me.’
-(Archibald, 2008: 152).
+In this paper we start of from the perspective of personal stories or position statements.
+This approach influenced the whole research process from our interest and orientation towards the topic, the choice of paradigm, research questions, engagement, ethics, data and reporting as well as the outcomes oand results of the research.

 It is a sobering reminder how the research participant here dismisses the academic conventions.
-There are numerous calls in IK research to include the voices of participants (Burnette & Sanders, 2014;; Smith, 2009; Wilson, 2008; Odora Hoppers, 2002) – yet we, while complying with (necessary) requirements for rigour, quality and authenticity, overlook the more subtle warped power balances – and more often step back from acknowledging our implication in the research story.
+There are numerous calls in IK research to include the voices of participants (Burnette & Sanders, 2014;; Smith, 2009; Wilson, 2008; Odora Hoppers, 2002) – yet we, while complying with (necessary) requirements for rigour, quality and authenticity, overlook the more subtle, warped power balances – and more often step back from acknowledging our implication in the research story.
 In trying to aim for redress in ensuring participants’ voices are heard (which is essential) – we do not often consider the need for joining in the research as full participants – making ourselves vulnerable and accountable in our stories.
 Carter et al. (2014:374) illustrate in their dialogical and reflective storytelling that this methodology brings them “…closer to honest, transparent and ethical research.”
 In some of our research situations stories provided a healing rather than a factual “truth” as we shared assumptions and perspectives with participants.

-The aim in much IK – science integration work calls for harmonising the two knowledge systems (Battiste, 2000; Oguniyyi, 2004) - we need to go beyond this and demonstrate the harmonising of methodology and identity; to demonstrate that telling of stories adds to growth and understanding for all involved.
-These case studies started with reflecting on and sharing personal positions and histories which were taken into account in designing the research paradigm, approach, purposes and outcomes.
-It has led us to exploring and enhancing Narrative knowing, Observational knowing and Relational knowing.
-Each researcher drew on a personal curiosity to uncover assumptions so that the process became a lived experience.
-Through story inclusion is demonstrated, as is the researcher’s positioning in the research process.
+While much IK educational researchcalls for the integration of two knowledge systems (Battiste, 2000; Oguniyyi, 2004) - we need to go beyond this and demonstrate the integration of an IK methodology; to demonstrate that telling of storiescontributes to the authenticity of the research process.
+This research approch has led us to exploring and enhancing Narrative knowing, Observational knowing and Relational knowing, as well as proposing how ‘Story threads’ run through the various aspects of the research process.

-Harmonising two knowledge systems meant finding ways to understand both codified and tacit knowledge, to encounter deep learning along with participants, and to finally contribute this knowledge to both participants and the academy.

 References